Today's Bible Reading: 1 Thessalonians 3

 Reflecting and Thinking

 Hope is a powerful influence in the life of a Christian.
-Have you ever been hopeful of something in the sense described in this text--hopeful about the progress or well-being of another person or group of people?
+Have you ever been hopeful of something in the sense described in this text -- hopeful about the spiritual progress or well-being of another person or group of people?
 Think about that situation and describe how that hope influenced your prayer life?
 What did you do to stay informed about the situation?
 To what lengths will we go to bring hope to reality?